natbusa/resume/README.md

 #### Profile

 Hi there 👋.
 I am an all-round Principal Data Scientist/Engineer, and an AI and Technology Innovator with decades of experience in development, management and research of scalable data-centric services and applications.

 Proficient at translating CxO strategies into data-driven, customer-centric solutions, I have successfully delivered data pipelines on state-of-the-art data architectures across multiple regions and organizations.
 I am a science and technology lead, people coach and motivator, who thrives in work-learn-grow environments.
-Passionate about startups, scaleups and enterprises with a strong data-driven dna such as machine learning, streaming big/fast data pipelines, reactive programming, and api services.

 Skilled in Artificial Intelligence, Machine Learning, Deep Learning, Graph Analysis.
-Big Data analysis (unstructured data, pattern recognition, sentiment analysis, geo-spatial location and social network analysis) and AI applied to business and strategy.
+Big Data analysis (unstructured data, pattern recognition, sentiment analysis, geo-spatial location and social network analysis), business digital transformation and technology strategy.

 #### Short Bio